 Things to watch out for on Prime Day 2018

-As you’d expect from an event this big, not everything went according to plan on Amazon Prime Day this year.
+As you’d expect from an event this big, not everything went according to plan on Amazon Prime Day last year.
 Twitter featured many irate users who found that deals didn’t appear at the specified times, while others suggested that Amazon had a “bot problem” with some deals being oversubscribed instantly.
 Still others had problems with the app, where deals weren’t sold out but the App’s Add To Cart button didn’t work.
 There were concerns over some of the deals too.
-Some deals were than they were normally, while other deals simply that had been available the day before.
-And still others were laughable: would off the $1,799.99 price of a soundbar tempt you to buy?
+Some deals were more expensive on Prime Day than they were normally, while other deals simply reproduced deals that had been available the day before.
+And still others were laughable: would an incredible four cents off the $1,799.99 price of a soundbar tempt you to buy?
 Problems didn’t end at the ordering stage either.
 While Amazon boasts about the fastest-ever UK Prime Day delivery of just 14 minutes between ordering and delivery, many of us saw our next-day or two-day deliveries become even longer.

 Prime Day: do Amazon's rivals respond?